Pronoun definition and exercises

 Reflexive Pronouns:

-Reflect back to the subject of the sentence and are used to emphasize the subject’s action.
+Reflect back to the subject of the sentence and are used to emphasise the subject’s action.

 Examples include: myself, yourself, himself, herself, itself, ourselves, yourselves, and themselves.